Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 We created 2 other types of collections earlier.

-Sets are useful when it comes to checking if something exists in a collection, or the difference between two collections.
+Sets are useful when it comes to checking if something exists within a collection, or the difference between two collections.

 Tuples are similar to lists, but they are immutable.
-You cannot add or remove items from a tuple once it is created.
+This means that you cannot add or remove items from a tuple once it is created.

 Strings can also be indexed and iterated over in a manner similar to a tuple or list, allowing you to access individual characters.
 Strings, like tuples, are immutable.

-All of these collections have helper functions for performing common tasks and some share common behaviors.
+All of these collections have builtin helper functions for performing common tasks.
+They also have common behaviors that allow you to treat any collection similarly.
-To get the length of a collection, call the builtin function `len` and pass in the collection as an argument.
+For example, to get the length of a collection, call the builtin function `len` and pass in the collection as an argument.
-To learn more, try calling:
+To learn more about the builtins, try calling:

 ```py
 help(list)